-- To explore students', school staff, and parents' experiences and perceptions of behavioural recommendations relevant to COVID-19. - To explore reactions to and beliefs about the content, structure, and format of Germ Defence.
+To explore the experiences of students, school staff, and parents and their perceptions of behavioural recommendations relevant to COVID-19.

-To use these insights to adapt Germ Defence in line with user experience and, as a result, develop an intervention that is acceptable, persuasive, and feasible amongst school communities.
+- To explore reactions to-and beliefs about-the content, structure, and format of Germ Defence. - To use these insights to adapt Germ Defence in line with user experience, and as a result, develop an intervention that is acceptable, persuasive, and feasible amongst school communities.